Forcing a unique minimum spanning tree and a unique shortest path: Introduction

 We study the computational complexity of the problems of finding a minimum (anti-)forcing set for well-known tractable combinatorial problems, namely the shortest $s$-$t$ path problem and the minimum-weight spanning tree problem.
 More specifically, let $G$ be a directed graph with $s, t \in V(G)$ and let $w\colon E(G) \to \mathbb R_{+}$ be an edge-weight function.
 We say that $S \subseteq E(G)$ is a \emph{forcing set for shortest $s$-$t$ paths} if there is exactly one shortest path $P$ from $s$ to $t$ in $(G, w)$ such that $S \subseteq E(P)$.
 Similarly, $S \subseteq E(G)$ is an \emph{anti-forcing set for shortest $s$-$t$ paths} if there is exactly one shortest path $P$ from $s$ to $t$ in $(G, w)$ such that $S \cap E(P) = \varnothing$.
-Our first two problems are stated formally as follows.